 The job of the banks-person

 The role of the banks-person is to direct a vehicle to its loading or unloading point.
 This usually involves a vehicle having to be reversed and this is often when accidents happen.
 The banks-person should never get directly behind a reversing vehicle.
 If he/she does, the driver of the reversing vehicle will not be able to see him/her.
 If the banks-person then trips or falls, they are in great danger of being run over or crushed against the platform wall.

 All companies that employ banksmen/women in their loading bays have a duty of care to ensure they are properly and thoroughly trained.
 Best practice dictates that where possible the banks-person should not be on the floor, level with the vehicle.
 It is safer to stand near the edge of the elevated floor inside the loading bay itself.

 If you work in a loading bay in Senghenydd, you’ve been hurt, and your employer is in some way at fault, you may have a legitimate compensation claim.
-To find out why not take the 30 second test by going to Accident Advice Helpline’s website and making use of our HOW MUCH calculator?
+To find out why not take the 30-second test?
 By answering 4 basic questions you can: